 Creating and Maintaining Sustainable Sanctuaries

 Over the years, we have consistently worked to continue learning and improving our practices to better serve our mission: to help our clients create and maintain beautiful and environmentally friendly landscapes.
-We strive to create gardens that are beneficial to the local ecosystem, providing food and habitat to wildlife and sequestering carbon into the soil.
+We strive to create gardens that are beneficial to the local ecosystem, using native plants that provide food and habitat to wildlife and sequester carbon into the soil.
 Our plantings help a complex web of life to cooperate, find nutrients, thrive, reproduce and decompose.
 Our designs also aid water management, using as little water as possible and helping to retain water for future use.
 These attributes help our landscapes adapt to a changing climate and mitigate the impacts of ongoing environmental devastation.
 Every garden counts!

 As of 2023 all of our equipment is now electric.

-Currently serving the following: Sunderland, Deerfield, Greenfield, Hadley, Amherst, Northampton, Leverett, Hatfield, Whately, Conway, Montague
+Currently serving the following towns in western : Sunderland, Deerfield, Greenfield, Hadley, Amherst, Northampton, Leverett, Hatfield, Whately, Conway, Montague

 Adam Kozak